GregRos/preszr/README.md

 * Functions.
 * `WeakMap` and `WeakSet`.
 It's impossible to support them.

+The following information is generally discarded:

+1. Additional object properties you add to known objects such as `Map`.
+2. Property descriptors.
+3. The state of sticky regular expressions.

 ## Usage

 The `szr` package exposes three main members.